 But what does this mean for your financial situation?

 While there can be many benefits of being single, it can come with extra financial pressures.
 Without the benefits of shared outgoings and expenses, and with no second salary to rely on should you find yourself ill or made redundant, it’s even more important to get the basics in place to protect yourself.

 It means that those who are single, or those who suddenly find themselves facing retirement alone, should be extra vigilant around financial planning.

 Planning for the worst can help protect your future

 Always aim to protect your position – you might need a fall-back.
+It is important that you weigh the risks a sudden change in circumstance could have and begin financial planning if you’re single.
 You should aim to have an emergency pot of at least six months’ salary saved, that you can access should you need it.
 This works if you’re single, married, or with children, as it is based on the expenditure your salary would usually need to cover.

 It is also a good idea to establish some form of income protection to help you further if you should need it.

 Get into the habit of saving now, to help you in the long run.
 Once you’ve built up your savings buffer you’re in a better position to consider investing too, so your money has a greater potential to grow.
 You can invest up to £20,000 each year, into a tax efficient ISA.
 These are investment accounts that let you put your money into cash and/or different types of investments such as stocks and shares.
 Of course you should keep in mind that investments can always go down as well as up, and you could get back less than you invested.

 Take stock of your pensions